Meet Dr. Kim Martin. one of our doctors from North Shore Health Solutions, Ltd..

 Meet Nancy Reed one of our customers who is a massage therapist located in Ohio.

 She tells us how she found the ReBuilder.
 After her husbands worsening numbness in his hands progressed to the point he couldn't sign his name, she began researching for a way to help...She found the ReBuilder 2407.
 After 3 weeks of treatment with the ReBuilder her husband regained the function of his hands.
 Upon seeing these results she has been able to help more patients get their lives back from what seemed like a hopeless situation, even a diabetic neuropathy patient.

 I have 4 disc herniation’s, scoliosis, and Neuropathy.
-I have been using Rebuilder Medical products for over 6 years.
+I have been using ReBuilder Medical products for over 6 years.
 I personally use the water treatment plus the ReBuilder 2407 model for my own Neuropathy 2-3 times per week in my office.
 I take my machine anytime I travel and use the sticky pads.
 If I am able to sit or lie down, I put one pad on the bottom of each foot and it automatically turns off after 30 minutes.
 I am able to be active because of this equipment.
 It is definitely cost-effective.
-I recommend this treatment in my office with all my Neuropathy patients with great results of less pain, decreased numbness, ability to stand or walk, no more waking up at night.
+I recommend this treatment in my office with all my Neuropathy patients with great results of less pain, decreased neuropathy symptoms, ability to stand or walk, no more waking up at night.
 I would recommend the ReBuilder equipment to any doctor wanting to help more people with Neuropathy.